 There are many people interested in eliminating different skin issues such as burn scars, acne scars, surgical scars, fine lines, and dullness.
 Imagine being able to decrease or eliminate your scars to reveal a new layer of healthy, glowing skin.
-Scar revision is now possible with two different treatments available at PFRANKMD™ and our Skin Salon.
+Scar revision is now possible with two different treatments available at PFRANKMD™.
 These are micropigmentation and Fraxel®.
 Both of these treatments have become extremely popular for individuals concerned with scarring.
 This is especially true when the scars are located on the face.
 No matter what type of scarring you have, these treatments offer scar revision techniques to help bring the smoothness back to your skin.
 The majority of individuals experiencing these techniques have been satisfied with their results.

 Scarring is caused by a chaotic response to healing from different types of wounds, incisions, and acne.
 The irregular formation of your collagen leaves fibrotic tissue behind resulting in scarring.
 There are a wide variety of scars such as hypertrophic, keloid, atrophic, and contracture.
 The best therapy for scar revision is dependant on the type of scar.
 Fraxel® is beneficial for small, mild, moderate, large, severe and traumatic scarring.
 Fraxel® scar revision is an extremely effective procedure for improving a wide range of scars, improving functional aspects, pigmentation and the texture of the skin.
 If you have certain types of surgical or acne scarring, Fraxel® is effective for decreasing both the vascular effect and pigmentation.